sarvar975853-sketch/internet_archive_cloud_vault/README.md

 1. Look at the right sidebar of this page and click on the **[Releases](https://github.com)** section.
-2. Download the latest release file: `AegisCloudVault-macOS.zip`.
+2. Download the latest release file: `Aegis Vault.dmg`.
-3. Go to your **Downloads** folder and double-click the `.zip` file to extract it.
+3. Go to your **Downloads** folder and double-click the `.dmg` file to open it.
-4. Drag the extracted **AegisCloudVault.app** into your **Applications** folder just like any standard Mac app.

-**NOTE**- Windows compatibility is in progress as I don't have a windows pc.
+4. Drag n Drop the .app from the disk to your application folder.

 ---